 CBD, or Cannabidiol, is a compound extracted from Industrial Hemp.
 It’s one of hundreds of compounds found in the Cannabis plant, but it’s notable for its potential wellness benefits.
 Although many people are knowledgeable about body systems like the musculoskeletal, nervous and circulatory systems, there’s an essential system you may not know much about.
 The Endocannabinoid System, or ECS, helps keep you healthy.

 It helps regulate the brain and immune system, and it also responds to Cannabinoids once they enter your body.
-CBD has been shown to help reduce inflammation and improve sleep patterns because of the way it interacts with the ECS.
-CBD can also lead to increases of anandamide, a fatty acid neurotransmitter that affects your demeanor, which is why CBD is sometimes said to have mood-boosting qualities.
+CBD has been shown to help provide a number of health and wellness benefits because of the way it interacts with the ECS.
+CBD can also lead to increases of anandamide, a fatty acid neurotransmitter that affects your demeanor, which is why CBD is sometimes said to boost your state of mind.
 As you learn more about CBD Oil vs. Hemp Oil, it's important to know the benefits of both.

 Hemp vs. Marijuana

 While Hemp and Marijuana are both in the Cannabis family, Marijuana contains higher levels of THC, a substance that can cause psychoactive effects.
 A marijuana plant will contain anywhere between 5 and 35 percent THC, while Industrial Hemp contains less than 0.3 percent.

 Hemp and Marijuana are sometimes called sister plants because of how similar they are in appearance and composition, but the way they affect us is very different.
 Legislatively, Hemp and Marijuana also differ: While non-medical, recreational Marijuana is legal in many states, products derived from Industrial Hemp are federally legal and can be consumed in all 50 states.
 The confusion about how Hemp and Marijuana differ only muddies the water further for people trying to learn more about CBD Oil vs. Hemp Oil.